SUNYCosmo/compphysics-course/phy315notes/docs/ch6_montecarlo.md

 In this case, we know the answer is $\pi$.
 Therefore, we can frame this exercise as a method to estimate the numerical value of $\pi$ as well.

 Consider a unit circle embedded in a square.
-Now, in each step, we will generate two random numbers $(x, y)$, and check whether this randomly generated point lines inside of the unit circle or outside (but still inside the embedding square).
+Now, in each step, we will generate two random numbers $(x, y)$ inside the embedding square, and check whether this randomly generated point lies inside of the unit circle or outside.

 Then an estimate of the area of the unit circle can be made: